 |Jeffery et al, 1998||In women, fast-food eating was positively associated with BMI. β=0.39 (0.15, 0.64) for high-income women and β=0.85 (0.43, 1.27) for low-income women.
 In men, no statistically significant association was found|

 |French et al, 2007||No relationship seen among fast-food frequency consumption and BMI|

 - Of the seven prospective cohort studies, four were conducted in children and adolescents, and three were conducted in young adults

-- Six of the seven prospective cohort studies found a positive association between more frequent fast-food consumption and an increase in total caloric intake or body mass index.
+- Six of the seven prospective cohort studies found a positive association between more frequent fast-food consumption and an increase in total caloric intake or BMI.

 |Pereira et al, 2005||After adjustment for lifestyle factors, baseline fast-food frequency was directly associated with changes in body weight for both African-Americans (P=0.005) and whites (P=0.0013).
 Comparing the average 15 years weight gain in participants with infrequent (less than once per week) visits to fast-food restaurants, those with frequent fast-food consumption (more than twice per week) gained an extra 4.5kg of body weight (P=0.0054).|

 |Duffey et al, 2007||40% of the sample increased their weekly consumption of restaurant or fast-food (P<0.0001).
 Higher consumption of fast-food at baseline was associated with a 0.16-unit increase in BMI at follow-up.|